 The City of Seattle owns the Central Library.
 The Foundation occupies a portion of the Central Library office space rent free.
-The estimated fair value of the donated facilities is immaterial for the years ended December 31, 2022 and 2021 and is not reflected in the statements of activities and changes in net assets.
+The estimated fair value of the donated facilities is immaterial for the years ended December 31, 2023 and 2022 and is not reflected in the statements of activities and changes in net assets.

 Various museums in the greater Seattle area donate museum admission passes to the Library for use by its patrons free of charge.
 Under this program, individuals holding a valid library card may request and obtain a museum admission pass by requesting it through the Library website.
 Upon request, the museum donates the pass to the Library, and the Library issues the pass to the individual.
 At the time the pass is issued, the Foundation recognizes in-kind revenue and expense for the estimated fair value of the admission.
 The fair value is determined based on the average admission price published on each of the museum's websites discounted by 50% as an estimate of passes issued but not used.
-The Library issued \$144,695 worth of museum passes through the museum pass program during 2022.
-Due to COVID-19 closures, the Library did not issue any museum passes in 2021.
+The Library issued \$205,666 and \$144,695 worth of museum passes through the museum pass program during 2023 and 2022, respectively.
 Consistent with the charter of the Foundation and the Master Agreement (Note 12), all contributions are recognized by the Foundation, unless specifically designated by the donor as not intended for the Foundation.

 In-kind contributions not entirely granted to the Library in a given year are recorded as contributions with donor restrictions to be used for future grants or as management and general, and fundraising expenses.
-In-kind expenses totaled \$444,240 and \$223,165 for the years ended December 31, 2022 and 2021, respectively.
+In-kind expenses totaled \$579,280 and \$444,240 for the years ended December 31, 2023 and 2022, respectively.